Settlements > Tyre

 Background

-The city was later possessed by the Seleucid Empire following the Wars of the Diadochi and eventually taken over by the Roman Empire.
+The city was later possessed by the Seleucid Empire following the Wars of the Diadochi and eventually taken over by the Roman Republic.
 Over the centuries Tyre has undergone many changes in possession and yet, has always remained a city of great cultural significance on the eastern Mediterranean.

 Alexander III the Great